Pennsylvania / Clarion County

 What is the housing market like in Lickingville, PA?

-The housing market in Lickingville is affordable and stable, with a median home price of $112,000 and an owner-occupied rate of 78.4%.
-Low foreclosure rates and modest home appreciation signal a dependable environment for both buyers and renters.
+The local housing market is strong, with a median home price of $112,000 and an owner-occupied rate of nearly 78%.
+The market has seen a 2.8% appreciation over the past year, and rental vacancy rates remain moderate at 7.2%.
+Lickingville offers a mix of stability and opportunity for both buyers and renters.

 $112,000